List of Marvel Comics characters: S: Shape

 The Shape (Raleigh Lund) is a character appearing in American comic books published by Marvel Comics.
 The character was created by Mark Gruenwald and is loosely based on Plastic Man.

 Raleigh Lund was born in Simak, Lowengard, in the United States of the alternate Earth of the Squadron Supreme.
-Although he appears to be an adult male, his emotional and intellectual development is comparable to that of a child.
-Originally, he was a member of the criminal Institute of Evil, the Squadron's arch-foes, although, lacking sincere criminal intent, he was mostly following the lead of team leader Ape-X, who had been his friend "for years and years."
+Although he appears to be an adult, his emotional and intellectual development is comparable to that of a child.
+Originally, he was a member of the criminal Institute of Evil, the Squadron's arch-foes, although, lacking sincere criminal intent, he mostly follows the lead of team leader Ape-X, his longtime friend.
 After the Institute of Evil lost a battle against the Squadron, all of the institute's members underwent behavior modification, their criminal records were pardoned, and they all joined the Squadron.
-Now, as a public crusader and adventurer, Shape helped supervise the manufacturing of force field belts.
-He also helped his fellow superheroes and babysat for Arcanna's three children, becoming especially close with Drusilla Jones.
-Eventually the behavior modification was reversed by the Squadron's opponents the Redeemers, but the Shape, having never been a criminal at heart in the first place, still chose to side with the Squadron against Nighthawk and the Redeemers.
-After the battle, Shape helped get the pregnant Arcanna to the delivery room after she collapsed.
+Eventually the behavior modification was reversed by the Squadron's opponents the Redeemers, but Shape, having never been a criminal at heart in the first place, remained with the Squadron.

-Later, the Shape accompanied the Squadron in a futile struggle against the Nth Man.
-As a result, the Shape and the Squadron traveled to Earth.
-There, Shape and Haywire were mentally coerced by the Over-Mind to prevent Quasar from following the starship in which the Over-Mind had kidnapped the Squadron Supreme.